 On September 25, this year, Aisha was put before the Court for allegedly stealing a two-year-old girl.

 According to Prosecution, Aisha had pretended to be the mother of the victim and told a neighbor of the complainant that the victim was residing with her father who is a taxi driver.
 She alleged that the supposed Taxi Driver father of the victim was not taking good care of the child, so she had gone for her.
+The Denver area assault charge attorney can deal with such incidents and get the victim justice.

 Earlier on, Prosecuting Assistant Superintendent of Police Agnes Boafo told the Court that the complainant Grace Mensah is a trader residing at Ogbojo, Accra.